larrykluger/Register-Plus-Redux/readme.txt

 September 24, 2010 by radiok

 * Fixed custom logo feature
-* Update registration page HTML to better match Wordpress 3.0.1
+* Update registration page HTML to better match WordPress 3.0.1
 * Changed add/remove buttons on settings page to not be links, no more jumping around the page
 * Invitation codes are no longer stored in lowercase, making way for option to enforce case sensitivity